The Resort Municipality of Whistler (RMOW) recognizes the value in Whistler’s rich heritage and natural history.

 - Interpretive panels.
 Whistler has over a hundred outdoor interpretive panels throughout the resort that share stories about the area’s natural history and human heritage.
 These allow for self-guided discovery of Whistler that is weather independent.
 The interpretive panels are being updated over a period of five years (from 2018 to 2022).
 Updates range from refining text and images to wholesale changes with new text, illustrations and historical photos.

 - Whistler 101 Lectures.
 A series of educational lectures are being developed for 2019 and beyond to provide Whistler residents and seasonal workers with a deeper understanding of Whistler’s geodiversity, biodiversity, heritage including First Nations, and the arts.
-In the lead up to this series, the RMOW is proud to support the Quest Lecture: Wildlife and Outdoor Recreation on Wednesday, April 17, 2019.

 Establishing a Geopark